Jan 9, 2026

 Multi-Camera License Plate Recognition Search

-Recognizing and searching license plates with multiple cameras.
+Recognizing and searching for license plates with multiple cameras.

 Tag & Track (PTZ Tracking)

-Tagging a subject and automatically tracking it with a PTZ camera.
+Tagging a target and automatically tracking it with a PTZ camera.

-AI identifies people and vehicles, using the data for alerts and statistics.
+AI identifies people and vehicles for alerts and statistics.

 Heatmap